Skip to main content

 How does TripAdvisor handle anti-bot defenses?

-TripAdvisor uses aggressive anti-bot (DataDome variants + custom challenges).
-Thirdwatch's actor uses Camoufox stealth-browser + residential proxy.
+TripAdvisor uses aggressive anti-bot (the site's anti-bot protection variants + custom challenges).
+Thirdwatch's actor uses Production-grade anti-bot handling + proxy rotation.
 Production-tested at 90% success rate.
 Sustained polling rate: 50-100 hotel-pages per hour per proxy IP.

 How fresh do drift snapshots need to be?